nybiga/Button-LED/README.md

 # Button-LED

 This project uses PlatformIO as it's ecosystem.
+Depending on the state of the LED when the button LED ligit is turned on or off.

 ## Pins and corresponding segments
 Button = 2